-The relay times which control the split vent can be adjusted depending on the volume of sample injected.
+The length of time the split vent is closed depends on the injection volume.
 The smaller the injected volume the less time will be required to vent the solvent.
-For example, with a 10 μ L injection the split vent can be closed after 1 min instead of 1.5 min.
+For example, with a 10 $\mu$ L injection the split vent can be closed after 1 min instead of 1.5 min.
 You would also need to adjust the time the injector temperature ramp is started to 1.0 min as it is synchronized with the closing of the split vent.
 Usually it is necessary to keep the split vent closed for 45-90 seconds depending on the amount of sample injected.
 The larger the sample the longer the time.
 The 90 second time was used successfully for an injection of 50 ng of anthracene.

-The 8200 CX AutoSampler must be used in the User Defined mode so that four critical parameters can be adjusted.
+The 8200 AutoSampler must be used in the User Defined mode so that four critical parameters can be adjusted.
 These parameters are solvent plug size, uptake speed, injection rate, and pause time.
 Solvent flush sampling is selected with both upper and lower air gaps chosen.
-The solvent plug size is set to 5 μ L. Setting it larger can cause the upper air gap bubble to move to the plunger tip mixing the sample with the solvent plug.
+The solvent plug size is set to 5 $\mu$ L. Setting it larger can cause the upper air gap bubble to move to the plunger tip mixing the sample with the solvent plug.
 If this occurs the sample will not be completely flushed out of the needle.
 The uptake speed and injection rate are set to their lowest values.
 The pause time is set to its maximum (10 seconds) to allow sufficient time for the syringe to completely fill after sample withdrawal.
 If the sample is withdrawn too quickly cavitation will occur and more than 10 seconds (the maximum pause time) will be required for sample to fill in the cavity (bubble).
 Also, if injection rate is too fast the sample components might be lost by being carried out the split vent with the high concentration of solvent vapor generated in the insert.